asishrs/node-express-docker/README.md

 ### How to Run/Test?
 Make sure that, you have installed Docker on your machine before proceeding.
 * Build the Image
+Navigate to the project folder and execute below command
 ```
 docker build -t <your username>/node-express-docker .
 ```